NoFearForBeer/Angular2-Team-Project/requirements/README - Progress.md

   4. Buy Ticket (dropdown + button) - Not a partial view
   5. Modal Window - DONE
   6. Notification (alert component) - DONE
-  7. Ticket Detail - TODO
+  7. Ticket Detail - DONE
   8. Create News - DONE
-  9. Activate Tickets? - TODO
+  9. Activate Ticket - DONE
-  10. TBD
+  10. Footer - TODO
 - Responsive UI with good UX
 - Most of the data should be loaded from a web server
   - You can use Firebase, parse.com, Telerik Back-end Services, or any other